jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Quest Design/8 Packages.md

 ```

 That's it - you now know how to set up an actor's packages using existing or new packages.
 Most of the time, the premade [[Package Templates]] will provide all the functionality you need.
-But, if you find you need even more specialized behavior, you can even [build your own Package Template].
+But, if you find you need even more specialized behavior, you can even [[Creating a new Package Template|build your own Package Template]].